donatik27/launchpad/content/en/curriculum/web3/scaling/index.md

 may therefore be less secure than a more popular chain that has thousands of nodes.

 The Cosmos-sponsored reference chain provides the ATOM token.
-It's purpose is to act as a reference and to provide services that the other chains can use.
+Its purpose is to act as a reference and to provide services that the other chains can use.
 It's latest feature is the ability to share security resources.
 The ATOM chain can therefore use its vast node infrastructure to benefit all of the other chains in